Bhagesh-Bhutani/Google-Hashcode-2021-Practice-Problem/Readme.md

 5. E – Many teams : **10,921,832 points**

 ## Logic used
-1. Choose the largest ingredients pizza
+1. Choose the largest ingredients pizza.
 2. I used a certain **factor = union - intersection** , which is a factor to determine the extent upto which we have more union and lesser intersection.
 And choose corresponding pizzas which gives maximum factor.